 In summary, then: less work - more quality!
-For this reason, with Check_MK you will find rules in all locations that have anything to do with hosts and services: thresholds, monitoring settings, responsibilities, alerting, agent configuration and many more.
+For this reason, with Check_MK you will find an abundance of rules to customize hosts and services, such as thresholds, monitoring settings, responsibilities, alerting, agent configuration and many more.

 1.3.
 Types of rule sets

 WATO organises rules in Rule sets.
 Every rule set has the task of of defining a specific parameter for hosts or services.
 From Version 1.2.8, Check_MK contains more than 700 rule sets!
 Here are some examples:

 - Host check command - defines how to determine whether hosts are UP.

 - Alternative display name for services - defines alternative names for services' displays.

 - JVM memory levels - sets thresholds and other parameters for the monitoring of Javas-VMs' memory usage.

 Every rule set is responsible either for hosts or for services - never for both.
 If a parameter can be defined for hosts as well as services, there is a pair of applicable rules - e.g., Normal check interval for host checks and Normal check interval for services checks.

 A few rule sets, strictly-speaking, don't define parameters, rather they create services.
 An example are the rules in the Active checks category.
 With these you can, e.g., set up an HTTP check for specific hosts.
 These rules are classified as host rules - due to the fact that if such a check exists on a host it is deemed to be a host characteristic of the host.

 Further, there are rule sets that control the Service discovery.
 With these you can, for example, define via Windows service discovery for which Windows-services automatic checks should be created if they are found on a system.
 These are also host rules.